 Reporting exists but doesn’t drive decisions

 Data that isn’t analyzed or contextualized becomes information you can’t act on and ultimately weakens decision-making across customer operations.
+A lack of actionable reporting is a clear sign that customer service operations are not data-driven — a key risk area addressed in a CX audit.

 Red flags: